-The white grape variety comes from Italy; the name means "foxtail" after the grape shape.
-Synonyms are Alopecis, Cianca Rossa, Coada Vulpi, Coda di Volpe de Maddaloni, Coda di Vulpe, Durante, Falerno, Guarnaccia Bianca and Lisica Opasca Bjelaja.
-According to one hypothesis, it is the descendant of the ancient vine variety Alopecis described by Pliny the Elder (23-79), whose appearance reminded him of the "rod of a fox".
-However, this is true of many grape varieties, or rather, this description was frequently used.
+The white grape variety originates from Italy; the name means "foxtail" after the grape shape.
+Synonyms are Alopecis, Cianca Rosa, Coada Vulpi, Coda di Volpe de Maddaloni, Coda di Vulpe, Durante, Falerno, Guarnaccia Bianca and Lisica Opasca Bjelaja.
+According to one hypothesis, it is the descendant of the ancient grape variety Alopecis described by Pliny the Elder (23-79), whose appearance reminded him of the "tail of a fox".
+However, this is true of many grape varieties, or rather, this description was often used.
 The synonym Falerno also associates an "ancient relationship", namely with the famous Falerno.
 It was first mentioned in 1592 by the scholar Giovanni Battista della Porta (1535-1615).